zlliang/dotfiles/README.md

 # Dotfiles 🌚

-This repository contains several dotfiles I am using in daily development on macOS, and this README file also contains a guide to configure the developing environment.
+Here are several dotfiles I am using on my macOS, and this README file is also a guide to configure the developing environment.

-## Configuration Files
+## Configuration files

 1. VS Code files: See [`vscode/`](./vscode/)
 2. Fish shell files: See [`fish/`](./fish/)
 3. Git global configuration files: See [`.gitconfig`](./.gitconfig) and [`.gitignore`](./.gitignore)
 4. Vim settings: See [`.vimrc`](./.vimrc)

+To link these configuration files to their suggested locations, run [`hardlink.sh`](./hardlink.sh).

-## Guide: Configure a macOS
+## Guide to configure a macOS

-1. Install XCode command line tools: Run `xcode-select --install`
+1. Install XCode command line tools: run `xcode-select --install`
 1. Install [Homebrew](https://brew.sh)
 2. Install [Git](https://git-scm.com) and [Git-LFS](https://git-lfs.github.com) (via Homebrew)
 3. Set [Fish](https://fishshell.com) as the default shell: